weizeming/weizeming.github.io/_pages/about.md

 ## Extracting Weighted Finite Automata from Recurrent Neural Networks for Natural Languages (ICFEM 2022)
 **Zeming Wei**, Xiyue Zhang, Meng Sun${}^\dagger$
 - Identify the transition sparsity and the context dependency problem in WFA extraction from RNNs in natural language tasks
-- Propose an extraction approach which complement the missing rules and enhance the context-aware ability
+- Propose an extraction approach that complements the missing rules and enhances the context-aware ability
-- Our extraction framework is scalable to natural language tasks and of better extration precision
+- Our extraction framework is scalable to natural language tasks and of better extraction precision
 - [[pdf](https://arxiv.org/pdf/2206.14621)] [[arviv](https://arxiv.org/abs/2206.14621)] [[code](https://github.com/weizeming/Extract_WFA_from_RNN_for_NL)]

-## Weighted Automata Extraction and Explanation of Recurrent Neural Networks for Natural Language Tasks (Preprint)
+## Weighted Automata Extraction and Explanation of Recurrent Neural Networks for Natural Language Tasks (Journal of Logical and Algebraic Methods in Programming)
 **Zeming Wei**, Xiyue Zhang, Yihao Zhang, Meng Sun${}^\dagger$
 - Extended version for ICFEM 2022 paper
 - Propose leveraging the extracted automata for explaining Recurrent Neural Networks with a transition-based word embedding